In what could be a record year for IPOs, Uber is about to make its public debut

 • Look for public-company investors: Publicly traded companies may take positions in start-up companies that eventually go public—and they can reap a windfall in the process.
 Investing in these stakeholder firms can allow investors to indirectly participate in IPOs that may otherwise be off limits to most retail investors.
 In the case of Alibaba’s 2014 IPO, Yahoo! took a 24% stake and saw its profits and stock price surge as a result.4

 Ultimately, deciding whether or not to invest in IPOs boils down to one’s tolerance for risk.
 Are you a risk-taker by nature, or more like the Oracle of Omaha?

-With all the IPOs waiting on deck, the coming year should provide a clue.
+With all the IPOs waiting on deck and Uber generating so much interest, the coming year should provide a clue.

 1. “A giant IPO wave is coming as ‘unicorns’ whet investor appetite,” CNBC, February 4, 2019, https://www.cnbc.com/2019/02/04/a-giant-ipo-wave-is-coming-as-unicorns-whet-investor-appetite.html